The Winterthur Library

 Game board with folder.

-Summary: The game is mounted on linen for ease of folding.
+The game is mounted on linen for ease of folding.
 In addition to the directions, the board describes the different branches of natural philosophy: mechanics and gravitation, hydrostatics, hydraulics, pneumatics, acoustics, light and heat, electricity and galvanism, optics, and astronomy.
 The board is decorated with black and white pictures of scientific instruments, scenes illustrating scientific principles (a windmill, fireworks, a hot air balloon, etc.), the scientists Robert Boyle, Rene Descartes, Benjamin Franklin, and Lord Francis Bacon, and a view of Niagara Falls.

 The game was published on December 17, 1805, by John Wallis of 13 Warwick Square, London.
 He also advertised a game about the pleasures of astronomy.